ofa-/windguru/README.md

 The webapp homepage shows a menu of pre-configured spots.
 The menu supports several layers - or screens - allowing to group spots by categories.
 Specific individual spots can be accessed directly using the following url:
-<website>/spot.html?<spot id>|<spot name>
+``<website>/spot.html?<spot id>|<spot name>``

 The menu screen buttons bring up individual spots forecast screens.
-Cliking on the menu screen cycles through menu layers.
-Clicking at the bottom of the menu screen brings up the config screen, allowing to set language preferences.
+Clicking elsewhere on the background of the menu screen cycles through menu layers.
+Clicking at the bottom of the menu screen brings up the settings screen, allowing to set language preferences.

 Spots forecasts are shown by default using a modified version of the fabulous svg graph that is provided by windguru.cz.
 The classic windguru tabular view